forestgrape/coronavirus/2_biological/coronavirus.md

 ##### Caveats of ACE2 Detection
 [in work, verification needed]
-For serving as an entry point, ACE2 needs to be built into the cell membrane as a receptor i.e. being useable from the outdoor.
+For serving as an entry point, ACE2 needs to be built into the cell membrane as a receptor i.e. being useable from the outside.
 If _both_ of above methods are positive, this is very likely [antibody staining is likely enough, to check].
 Since coronaviruses have a preference for [apical tissue sites](#tissue-tropism) ACE2 should be expressed on the apical sites.
 * [Antibody staining](antibody-staining) alone can yield false positives if the cells are not properly cleaned and ACE2 is just attached to the cell without being built into the cell membrane.
 * [Measuring mRNA](#measure-mrna) just detects if the cells produces ace2.
 But proteins produced by a cell can
     - stay in the cell e.g. in the cytoplasm or move into the nucleus